· 3 min read

 • Country: Germany, an everyday open roll

-The roll's only job is to stay a roll.
-A crusty wheat Brötchen with a firm crust and a close crumb, split and buttered cold and edge to edge, gives the dressing a sealed surface to sit on instead of a sponge to sink into.
-Even so this is food to eat soon rather than carry, since a creamy salad will eventually find its way through any butter and a sharp one will soften the crumb from below.
-A good one is crisp and cold with a clean tang, the dressing present but not pooling in the fold, the crust still cracking at the last bite.
-A bad one is undrained and limp, or dressed so heavily the whole salad slides off the bread in a single cold sheet.
+This is counter food before it is anything else.
+Walk into a German Bäckerei or a railway-station Imbiss at lunch and the case of belegte Brötchen runs heavily to cold cuts, cheese, and egg, and the cucumber-salad roll is one of the few things in it a vegetarian can take without negotiation.
+The choice of bread follows from that setting.
+A crusty wheat Brötchen with a firm crust and a close crumb, split and buttered cold and edge to edge, gives the dressing a sealed surface to sit on rather than a sponge to soak into.
+It is still food to eat soon rather than carry: a creamy salad will eventually find its way through the butter, a sharp one will soften the crumb from below, and a good one is gone before either happens, crisp and cold with a clean tang and a crust still cracking at the last bite.

 A Roll from the Everyday Table

-So the dish belongs to the Abendbrot and the summer Brotzeit, the cold evening bread-meal and the outdoor snack, rather than to any counter or kiosk.
+So the roll belongs to the Abendbrot and the summer Brotzeit, the cold evening bread-meal and the outdoor snack, more than to any one place that invented it.
 It is the cucumber salad that turns up beside cold cuts and cheese on a German supper table on a warm night, set instead on a buttered roll and eaten in the hand, dill and cool cucumber and a crust that still cracks while the rest of the plate waits.
+That the cucumber under all of it might come from a Brandenburg bog with its own EU certificate is the kind of seriousness Germany reserves for things it eats without thinking.